Compensation and refunds

 To get the most out of your journey with East Midlands Railway and LNER, you need to know what to expect from the experience.
 From how much luggage you can take, to how to navigate travelling with children, we’ve got you covered.

-Taking the train from Norwich to Newcastle is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Norwich, you can arrive at Newcastle in just 3h 54m, making it a quick and convenient option for travelling between these two places.
+The train journey from Norwich to Newcastle combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Norwich, you can get to Newcastle in just 3 hours 54 minutes, making it an ideal and convenient choice for travelling between them.

 While Norwich to Newcastle trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
 Finding a train timetable for your trip from Norwich to Newcastle is easy with Train Journey Planner.
 Simply enter your departure and arrival stations to get a detailed schedule of available trains.
 Input your travel details to discover the best routes, connections, and train times.